hrgui/hrgui.github.io/src/pages/posts/bad-redux-toolkit-patterns.md

 excerpt: Redux Toolkit is great, but only if used correctly.
 In this blog post, I'll show some bad redux toolkit code used to do data fetching, and improve it to become resilient for our developers and users.
 ---

+_Revised 1/10/2024_

 # What is Redux Toolkit?

-NOTE: I am assuming you know what Redux is.
-If you do not, [read about it here](https://redux.js.org/), then come back.
+NOTE: This blog post assumes knowledge of Redux.
+If not, [read about it here](https://redux.js.org/), then come back.

-[Redux Toolkit](https://redux-toolkit.js.org/) is my recommendation of using [Redux](https://redux.js.org/), hands down.
+[Redux Toolkit](https://redux-toolkit.js.org/) is my recommendation of using [Redux](https://redux.js.org/).
 It has everything out of the box:

 1. `createSlice` to create the redux slice - the segment within our redux store where we can store our state.
 It's also powered with immer, so you're doing the latest and greatest patterns.
 2. `createSelector` to create selectors that are powered by `reselect`, which memoizes selector functions.
 It's to help select data within our store's slice.
 3. [`createAsyncThunk`](https://redux-toolkit.js.org/usage/usage-with-typescript#createasyncthunk) which can do data fetching, and anything promise-related.

 However, when used incorrectly, Redux Toolkit will still lead into problems for our users and for developers.

-Let's describe a common scenario: data fetching.
+Let's describe a common scenario on how it can be used incorrectly: **data fetching**.

 # How to do Data Fetching with Redux Toolkit?

 There are many ways to data fetching with Redux Toolkit.
-I'll start off with the basic way of fetching data.
+I'll start off with one method that works... until it does not.

+For this tutorial, we will be utilizing the following:

-[`PokeAPI-TypeScript`](https://github.com/monbrey/pokeapi-typescript) is what we will be using to fetch data.
+- [`PokeAPI-TypeScript`](https://github.com/monbrey/pokeapi-typescript) is what we will be using to fetch data.
 It uses the public API [PokeAPI](https://pokeapi.co/).
 It also provides typings for Pokemon, which makes typing easy.

 We can use `createSlice` to store the `status` of the data fetching and store the `data` received with the Pokemon.